 Just like its big sister the Côte de Beaune, the Côte Chalonnaise is organised by a system of appellations divided into three different levels of quality.
 First of all, the regional appellations that go by the label Bourgogne Côte Chalonnaise, then the Villages wines, and finally Premier Cru.
 There aren’t any grands crus in these parts.

 In spite of the huge progress made in the region, a reputation for high quantities of low-quality wine still persists in the Côte Chalonnaise.
 A kind of redemption project is underway, though, with even older images of the region resurfacing: Givry, for instance, was reportedly Henri IV’s favourite wine and was considered the Volnay or Chambolle-Musigny of the south in the 19th century.
 Even Napoleon was supposedly astonished by the quality of Mercurey wines…

 Rully, the birthplace of Crémant

 Initiated by Domaine A & P de Villaine, much conservation work has been done for Bouzeron’s historic grape variety, Aligoté Doré (golden).
 Unlike Aligoté ‘vert’ (green), golden Aligoté is endemic to the appellation.
 It is found amongst certain domains’ oldest vines, as a vestige of when producers selected their plants themselves.
 Bouzeron chose to conserve this low-yielding grape to protect its exceptional genetic pool and raise the profile of its wines.
-The future looks bright for Bouzeron.
+In short, he future looks bright for Bouzeron.

 Instalment two of this guide will take us to Mercurey, the crowning jewel of the Côte Chalonnaise…